mittwald/kubernetes-replicator/README.md

     key1: <value>
   ```

+When the labels of a namespace are changed, any resources that were replicated by labels into the namespace and no longer qualify for replication under the new set of labels will be deleted.
+Afterwards any resources that now match the updated labels will be replicated into the namespace.

+It is possible to use both methods of push-based replication together in a single resource, by specifying both annotations.

 ### "Pull-based" replication

 Pull-based replication makes it possible to create a secret/configmap/role/rolebindings and select a "source" resource